weimers1/weimers1/README.md

 ## 🌟 Featured Projects

 ### 1. 🧩 Portfolio Website
-A custom-built showcase of my work and skills.
+A custom-built showcase of my work and skills hosted via GCP.
 Full React frontend with a Node/Express backend—perfect demonstration of design & performance.

 ### 2. 🔧 Weld WISE
 A Laravel‑powered app for a welding company—hosted on GCP with a responsive UI, user account access, and PayPal purchase integration.

 ### 3. 🤝 Devs Connect
 A platform for developers to find like‑minded peers, collaborate, and grow communities.
-Built with React, real‑time chat, and user auth.
+Built with React, real‑time chat, and user auth, and hosted via AWS.

 ---